MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-submission-support.md

 1. You should receive a response from the team within 24-48 business hours.

-## Step 3: Submit request to Windows developer support
+## Technical support issues

-If you've been unable to resolve your issue through GitHub or your issue has been escalated to a support issue, you'll need to contact Windows developer support.
+If your issue is technical and you can't find answers in the documentation, you can contact Windows developer support.

-There are two types of support issues in Windows developer support: Dashboard issues and HLK issues.
+There are two types of support issues in Windows developer support: Dashboard issues and HLK issues

 **To contact Windows developer support for a dashboard issue:**